zephyrproject-rtos/zephyr/samples/drivers/counter/maxim_ds3231/README.rst

 Annotated Example Output
 ************************

-The sample first displays the boot banner, board identifier and frequency of the local clock used for synchronization, and whether the DS3231 has recorded a loss-of-oscillator::
+The sample first displays the boot banner, board name and frequency of the local clock used for synchronization, and whether the DS3231 has recorded a loss-of-oscillator::